-The HPCM, Public Involvement and Agency Coordination chapter, establishes the PIP requirements for each project, including during the preliminary engineering and NEPA (pre-development) stages of the project.
+Chapter 5 of the HPCM establishes the PIP requirements for each project, including during the preliminary engineering and NEPA (pre-development) stages of the project.

-During development of the PIP, the items below may be considered as part of shaping public and agency outreach.
+During development of the PIP, consider the items discussed below in crafting public and agency outreach.
 None of these are required, but all represent best practice.

+Potentially Affected Population

-Potentially Affected Population: When considering the project area and proposed action, an initial list of stakeholders who may have an interest in the project or be affected by the project can be developed.
+When considering the project area and proposed action, an initial list of stakeholders who may have an interest in the project or be affected by the project can be developed.
 At this stage, one should also consider if there are any EJ/LEP populations that may be affected.
 Groups to consider include:

-- Local, state, and federal government agencies
+- Local, state, and federal government agencies and elected officials. - Tribes, Native corporations and associations.

-- Elected officials

-- Native Tribes

-- Native corporations and associations

-- User groups (e.g., airlines, trucking firms)

-- Other interest groups (e.g., local Chambers of Commerce, ADA advisory groups, Associated General Contractors, Trucking Association)

-- Environmental organizations
+- User groups (e.g., airlines, trucking firms). - Other interest groups (e.g., local Chambers of Commerce, ADA advisory groups, Associated General Contractors, Trucking Association). - Environmental organizations. - The public. - Property owners and businesses. - Community groups or organizations (e.g., community councils, special interest groups, faith-based organizations).

-- The public

-- Property owners and businesses

-- Community groups or organizations (e.g., community councils, special interest groups, faithbased organizations)
+Issues

-Issues: When considering the proposed action, identify issues that may be important to the potentially affected population and relevant agencies.
-Additional public and/or agency outreach may be required if there are potential impacts to the following:
+When considering the proposed action, identify issues that may be important to the potentially affected population and relevant agencies.
+Additional public and agency outreach may be required if there are potential impacts to the following:

 - Publicly owned parks, recreation areas, wildlife and waterfowl refuges, and public or private historic sites (Section 4(f))

 - Historic properties (Section 106)

 - Wetlands (EO 11990)

 - Floodplains (EO 11988)

 - LEP persons (EO 12898)

 - Disproportionately high and adverse impacts to EJ populations (EO 13166)

 - Federally recognized tribes (EO 13175)

-• Right-of-way acquisition and/or relocation (Uniform Act)
+- ROW acquisition and relocation (Uniform Act)

+Level of Controversy

-Level of Controversy: For each issue and potential stakeholder, DOT&PF may consider the level of interest or controversy (i.e., is the issue of some concern, of moderate concern, or of high concern?) and may wish to provide additional outreach opportunities for projects that may be of higher concern or may affect a greater number of stakeholders.
+For each issue and potential stakeholder, DOT&PF may consider the level of interest or controversy (i.e., is the issue of some concern, of moderate concern, or of high concern?) and may wish to provide additional outreach opportunities for projects that may be of higher concern or may affect a greater number of stakeholders.
 Gauging the potential level of controversy is helpful when developing the scope of an outreach program in order to offer the appropriate level of engagement.